The 2006 Dallas Texans – Once a decade Champions - 3rd Degree

 I don’t have a box score or a real Dallas Texans roster to work with, all I have is the program from the Dallas Cup and the roster printed therein.
 I’m sure I’m missing players.

 The times I watched them play, Dallas Texas Red lined up in a diamond 4-4-2 to take advantage of their no. 10 Villanueva.
 Based on the pictures of the Final and my memory of their typical setup, here’s my reconstruction of their lineup in the Super Group Final.
+Edit: the lineup is correct.

 If you have a real box score or roster for Texans 87/88, or know of players or info I missed, or have a picture to share, let me know in the comments below or reach out on twitter @3rdDegreeNet.